Close

 Understanding California's third parent law

 Often referred to as the "third parent law," California Senate Bill No. 274 provides protection for children and families by recognizing the legal rights and responsibilities of two or more adults in a child's life.
-The law is actually even more expansive than just a "third parent law," as it places no limit on the number of parents a child can have.
+The law is even more expansive than just a "third parent law," as it places no limit on the number of parents a child can have.

 When drafting this law, the California legislature stated the following: "Most children have two parents, but in rare cases, children have more than two people who are that child's parent in every way.
 Separating a child from a parent has a devastating psychological and emotional impact on the child, and courts must have the power to protect children from this harm."

 That said, the law does not expand parenting rights for people who aren't already a parent of the child, which makes it unlikely that there would be more than three parents involved.
 For example, the law does not expand parental rights for grandparents or siblings.
-Rather, it allows parenthood only for people who meet the legal definition of a parent under California law. (legal parenthood or "presumed parent" law is a complicated topic and not the subject of this article.)
+Rather, it allows parenthood only for people who meet the legal definition of a parent under California law.
+(Legal parenthood or "presumed parent" law is a complicated topic and not the subject of this article.)

 Upside of the third parent law: Protection for children and families